advait3500/hospital-readmission-prediction/README.md

 - `Polished_Project_Portfolio.ipynb` – Final polished notebook with explanations and results
 - `requirements_core.txt` – Minimal dependencies needed to run this project
 - `requirements.txt` – Full Colab environment export (includes many extra packages not directly used)
-- `results/` – (Optional) Folder for saved metrics, charts, and visualizations

 ## 📦 Dependencies
 - If you just want to run the project normally: install from `requirements_core.txt`